jactor-rises/jactor-modules/README.md

 * Src code and issues regarding jactor-persistence

-This project is a microservice dealing with persistence to an ear database using jpa (java persistence api) via spring-data-jpa and is a microservice to use under the namespace of jactor (formerly as part of the project `jactor-rises`)
+This project is a microservice dealing with persistence to an database using jpa (java persistence api) via spring-data-jpa and is a microservice to use under `com.github.jactor-rises` (formerly as part of the project `jactor-rises`)

 ### Set up ###